 The film was also released under the title With Django Comes Death, just another of the scores of movies trying to cash in on the iconic hit.
 This one at least stars the original Django himself, even if the sensibility is as far from the cold justice and pitiless violence of Django as can be.

-Also on disc and SVOD through Amazon Video and other services.
+On disc and SVOD through Amazon Video and other services.
 The restored DVD and Blu-ray from Blue Underground includes both Italian and English versions, with commentary and a 28-minute interview featurette with Franco Nero and Vittorio Storaro.

 Man, Pride and Vengeance [DVD]